OzuYatamutsu/caas/README.md

-# caas
+# Steakscorp CaaS
-A RESTful web service + data collection scripts for cat-facts.
+**Cat-facts As A Service!** This project provides a RESTful API to query a MongoDB database for cat-facts scraped across the web.